-The Dentist @ Chiswick is in the London Borough of Ealing and provides private dental care and treatment for adults and children.
+Dental Beauty Feltham is in the London Borough of Hounslow and provides private dental care and treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice.
+Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.
+There is level access for patients with limited mobility and those with pushchairs.

-The dental team includes six dentists (five associates and the principal dentist), three dental nurses, three dental hygienists, and a receptionist.
+The dental team includes four dentists (the principal dentist and three associates), four dental nurses, a dental hygiene therapist, a practice manager, a compliance manager and two receptionists.
 The practice has three treatment rooms.